 Click Save to save the path and finish creating the column.

-Many-to-manypaths can technically be created, but will very often produce bad data because neither side is a true
+Many-to-many paths can technically be created, but often produce bad data because neither side is a true

 If you are prevented from creating a calculated column due to one or more of the limitations above, contact support with a description of the column you are

-You should now feel comfortable creating paths for calculated columns in your Data Warehouse.
-If you are still unsure about a particular path, remember that you can always click Support in your MBI account to get assistance.
+Now that you are comfortable creating paths for calculated columns in your Data Warehouse.
+If you are still unsure about a particular path, remember that you can always click Support in your Commerce Intelligence account to get assistance.